apache/datafusion/benchmarks/README.md

 By default the executor will bind to `0.0.0.0` and listen on port 50051.

-You can add SIMD/snmalloc/LTO flags to improve speed (with longer build times):
+You can add SIMD(`cargo nightly` is required)/snmalloc/LTO flags to improve speed (with longer build times):

 ```
 RUST_LOG=info RUSTFLAGS='-C target-cpu=native -C lto -C codegen-units=1 -C embed-bitcode' cargo run --release --bin executor --features "simd snmalloc" --target x86_64-unknown-linux-gnu